Recreation Center: 240 Commerce Drive, Grayslake

 Online registration is the best way to ensure your spot.
 It is also the fastest and most convenient way to register.
 You may also register in person, by fax, mail-in or drop-off.

-Visit our website at glpd.weblinx.us, and click the “Register Now” button at the top of the page.
+Visit our website at www.glpd.com, and click the “Register Now” button at the top of the page.
 Anyone not currently active in our registration software system will need to create an account online.
 New users: click “need an account” then follow the directions to create your profile.
-If you family is currently active in our registration software system, just log in with the User ID and Password that was given to you by the Park District and enroll in your programs.
+If your family is currently active in our registration software system, just log in with the User ID and Password that was given to you by the Park District and enroll in your programs.
 Be sure to complete all information and click submit.

 Complete the registration form.
 Be sure to fill in all information completely, include the program code number and sign the waiver.
 If the participant is under the age of 18 a parent or guardian MUST sign.
 Note: Please limit registrations to one family per form.
 Payments can be made using check, Discover, Visa or Master Card.
 Fax or Internet registrations must be paid by Discover, Visa or Master Card.
 Checks should be made payable to Grayslake Park District for the correct total amount.